-In my last post I looked at Retail Strategy & PESTLE, today we're going to look at how SWOT can be used when developing a strategy for the retail space.
+In my last article I looked at Retail Strategy & PESTLE, today we’re going to look at how SWOT can be used when developing a strategy for the retail space.

 SWOT is a staple of any marketing and branding plan.
 We’ll demonstrate it today using an example of an unnamed but well known department store that began trading in the 18th century and employs currently c.27,000 people.
 It is currently in a distressed state.

 • Long history on the high street